常见问题解答Frequently Asked QuestionsЧасто задаваемые вопросыSık Sorulan Sorular

 - If left-right colors are reversed, toggle “Installation Direction”; if color difference is obvious, enable advanced settings and adjust color sampling range and saturation.

 A: These streaming platforms typically use Digital Rights Management (DRM) to prevent screen recording and content copying, which also blocks third-party software from capturing video.
-Therefore, lighting sync may not work properly when playing protected videos, showing no response or not lighting up.

 Fixed “top/bottom/left/right” sub-modes have been removed.
 Instead, manually select/frame custom color sampling regions in screen sync preview.
 Supports unified multi-device layout where all devices can be dragged into the layout manager for position mapping and zone settings.
 For more stable visual experience, fine-tune with “Smoothness”, “Sampling Density”, “Saturation” and other parameters.